 The bigger your business, the more complicated things get come tax time.
 And if your personal and business transactions come from the same account, the waters get really murky.

 That’s doubly true if you’re wading through personal expenses to identify the business ones.
 In fact, doing so means you’re just asking for trouble: The IRS has stringent rules when it comes to using the money that comes into a business for strictly business purposes.
-Having separate bank accounts makes it easier for you to prove to Uncle Sam you’re spending your money on legitimate business expenses, such as paying for supplies or software subscriptions.
+Having separate bank accounts makes it easier for you to prove to the IRS that you’re spending your money on legitimate business expenses, such as paying for supplies or software subscriptions.

 On top of that, not having a dedicated account means you risk missing legitimate tax deductions because you put expenses made during personal vacations or on trips to the grocery store on your business account.
-In the long run, this kind of system costs you more money – and time – and hurts your ability to grow the business.
+In the long run, this kind of system costs you more money, lots of time, and it hurts your ability to grow the business.

 4. It Improves the Image of Your Business